archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 	* Closing event: Internet Archive, San Francisco, California, United States [Tentatively May 2022]
 * **Bi-monthly mentorship** and support meetings with the Archives Unleashed team;
 * **Access to the Archive-It Research Cloud** to generate custom datasets; and
 * **Funding** of $11,500 CAD to support project work.
-Additional support will be provided for travel to the Internet Archives event.
+Additional support will be provided for travel to the Internet Archive event.

 It is expected that all teams will **prepare a journal-length article submission** as part of this project, which will be developed throughout the term and workshopped at the closing event at the Internet Archive.